 - ½ teaspoon pepper

-- ¼ teaspoon crushed red pepper optional, but recommended
+- ¼ - ½ teaspoon crushed red pepper you choose the amount

 - 6 to 8 basil leaves torn